 What Does This Mean For You?

 The next time you visit the parks, even if you’re not following a touring plan or checking the Lines app, you at least have a little more information in your back pocket.
 The vast majority of the time, posted wait times are overestimating the actual wait.
 Sometimes actual vs posted wait times vary significantly.
-And when the posted wait times are underestimating, it’s usually on rides that don’t have very long waits anyway, so there shouldn’t be much impact to your day.
-Take those posted times with a grain of salt, or consider your shorter wait to be a little bit of Disney pixie dust in your day.
+And when the posted wait times are underestimating, it generally means that some operational “thing” has happened unexpectedly that neither you nor Disney planned on.
+You got unlucky, but you didn’t do anything wrong.
+Take those posted times with a grain of salt, or consider your usually shorter wait to be a little bit of Disney pixie dust in your day.